annakirkpatrick/git-resources/setting_up_updates_repo.md

 Open your web browser and navigate to `github.gatech.edu`.
 If you are not already logged in, you will need to login with your Georgia Tech username and password.
 (Yes, the login prompt looks different than the single sign-on prompts you are used to seeing.
 It's still legitimate; I promise.)
-After logging in, github will probably offer you tutorial (which you can ignore/close).
+After logging in, github will probably offer you a tutorial (which you can ignore/close).

 # 4. Set up an ssh key